-Frequency distribution is a table showing the number, or frequency, of observations within ranges of data.
+Frequency Distribution is a table showing the number, or frequency, of observations within ranges of data.
 Ranges may also be called bins or buckets.
 As an example, in a two-bin case, count the number of observations in each of two bins: a less-than-zero bin, and a zero-or-greater bin.
 The same tabular data can be presented in chart form using a histogram.

 Synonym: frequency table

-Joy: So to get a
+Joy: So to get a frequency distribution in

 Excel, it ends with Ctrl+Shift+Enter?

 Doc: That's music to my ears.
 Exactly!
 It's called the =FREQUENCY function.

 This video can be accessed in a new window or App , at the YouTube Channel or from below.

 The script includes two sections where we visualize and demonstrate the creation of a frequency distribution.